Welcome to City's Solid Waste page!

 - Construction debris $0.08 per pound ($123.00 a ton)

 - Carpet, fiberglass, foam, furniture, construction debris, paper, plastic, wood, tires ($25 each), televisions

 - Fluorescent tubes ($0.50 per tube) - Saturdays only

 - Televisions and computer monitors

 - Open Monday - Saturday 7 o'clock a.m. to 7 o'clock p.m.

 - Brush, stumps, overburden, green waste, tree limbs

-- Cardboard, paper, glass, metal cans, aluminum, milk jugs, shredded paper, fluorescent tubes ($0.50 fee)
+- Cardboard, plastic (1, 2 & 5) paper, glass, metal cans, aluminum, milk jugs, shredded paper, Christmas Trees

 - Plastic grocery bags: Return them to the Grocery store, donate to thrift stores, or the library.